 Cord Aid comes in two retro fitted sizes and can be used on to secure the cords/chains of

 Roller Blinds with looped cords/chains, Curtain cords, Bamboo, Roman and Venetian blind cords that have tassel's/beads attached on the end of the cords.

-NOT to be used on Vertical blinds
+NOT able to be used on Vertical blinds

-RECENTLY REPORTED TRAGEDIES IN AUSTRALIA
+REPORTED TRAGEDIES from AUSTRALIA

-Contact us via the wholesale page above
+Contact us via the wholesale page above for orders

 Please click below to order via Pay-Pal, Direct Deposit, Cheque or Money Order.

-(Registered patent design application number 345627 (12631/2012)
+(Granted patent design application number 345627 (12631/2012)